emfcamp/badge-2024-documentation/docs/tildagon-apps/development.md

 You can test your app on-device, without publishing it, using [`mpremote`](https://docs.micropython.org/en/latest/reference/mpremote.html).

+1. Create a `metadata.json` file in your app's directory.
+This is necessary **only** during development.
+Remove this file before publishing your app to the app store.

+    ```json
+    {
+        "name": "<app-name>",
+        "path": "apps.<folder-name>.app"
+    }
+    ```

+    The folder name is the name of the folder you will copy the app to.
+For example

+    ```json
+    {
+        "name": "The OG Snake app",
+        "path": "apps.snake.app
+    }
+    ```

 1. Install `mpremote` following the [installation instructions](https://docs.micropython.org/en/latest/reference/mpremote.html).
-2. Create the `apps` folder if it doesn't already exist:
+1. Create the `apps` folder if it doesn't already exist:

     ```sh
     mpremote mkdir apps
     ```

-3. Create the folder for your app, for example:
+1. Create the folder for your app, for example:

     ```sh
     mpremote mkdir /snake
     ```

-4. Copy your app files to the new folder:
+1. Copy your app files to the new folder:

     ```sh
     mpremote cp apps/snake/* :/snake/
     ```

-5. Restart your app by holding the **reboop** button for 2 seconds.
+1. Restart your app by holding the **reboop** button for 2 seconds.

 ### Debug your app on your badge